PPAP Documentation Explained (PPAP Levels 1–5 with Examples)

 Level 3: PSW + complete data package

-Level 4: PSW + specific documents defined by customer
+Level 4: PSW + specific documents defined by the customer

 Level 5: PSW + full package + customer on-site verification